The Old West Martello Tower is

 Photo Courtesy of Teresa Smith

-Key West's African Cemetery
+African Cemetery

 One of the more unusual and historical features about this fort is that Higgs Beach became the site of an African Cemetery.

-In 1860, 3 slaves ships arrived in Key West and when they landed, their human cargo was set free.
+In 1860, 3 slaves ships arrived in Key West FL and when they landed, their human cargo was set free.

 African Cemetery at Higgs Beach